 Several weeks ago, while trying to take a selfie, I noticed a new wrinkle in the oddest of places – my cleavage.

 I turned 35 in October.
 My oldest child is in Grade 7.
 Certainly, time has marched on, and I’ve gone along with it – my hair starting to grey at my temples, light creases appearing in the corners of my mouth and eyes.
+I notice my hair was beginning to thin so I got women’s hair replacement systems, its worked wonders.
 But I’ve never felt old, or like I needed to take up my weapons against ageing.
 If anything, I’ve observed these changes with interest, like some kind of researcher in my own process of ageing.
 As per L.A.FACE face lift expert recommendations I moisturize my face after I shower, I usually take off my makeup at night, I wear sunscreen (most of the time!).
 But a peek in my medicine cabinet won’t reveal an extensive skin care regimen, creams, potions, lotions and exfoliators.
 An eye cream I bought nearly two years ago remains nearly full.
+The sooner you contact Global Genesis, the sooner we will be able to dispatch your wholesale order of N95 respirators in the United States.
+Our supplies are subject to rigorous quality control in order to provide our customers with high-quality products with reliable and quick shipping and competitive pricing.
+We are happy to work with you directly in order to understand and meet your needs for bulk N95 respirator at Global Genesis’s site respirators as soon as you reach out to us.

 Yesterday, while scrolling through Instagram, someone I follow who works in the beauty business, selling products through a direct sales/MLM company, had posted a meme – a collage of 80s style high waisted jeans, and a caption: